 Why we picked the BuddyPhone School+:

-For in-person classes and other shared learning experiences, the included BuddyJack system makes it easy to connect more than one pair of headphones together (up to four at once).
-There’s even a handy in-line mic for speaking and taking calls.
+Whether they're using them at home for remote learning, in the classroom, or for other shared learning experiences, the included BuddyJack system makes it easy to connect more than one pair of headphones together (up to four at once).
+There's even a handy in-line mic for speaking and taking calls.
 Add in the travel bag, decorative stickers, and extra audio cable, and it becomes clear why the BuddyPhones School+ are among the best sets of headphones for at-home learning.

 Why you should buy them: Your youngster prefers a set of earbuds to headphones, and you want buds that'll deal with heavier wear and tear.